Seahawks official 2019 draft order set — Seattle has four picks, for now

 Four picks would be the fewest in franchise history.

-Okay, let’s get it out of the way — we can all acknowledge that the Seahawks are likely to make some trades with their 2019 draft picks due to their history and their situation this year.
+OK, let’s get it out of the way — we can all acknowledge that the Seahawks are likely to make some trades with their 2019 draft picks due to their history and their situation this year.

 Seattle has just four picks, as was confirmed by the NFL on Friday when it set the official 2019 draft order following the revealing of compensatory picks, and also has not used its original first-round pick in the draft since 2011.
 So yes, the team’s current order of picks is not likely to last with the Seahawks almost certainly hoping to acquire more picks, and with the easiest way to do that being to trade down with its first-rounder, as it has so often done in past years.

-But for now, this is is what Seattle has, as set by the NFL Friday:
+But for now, this is is what Seattle has, as set by the NFL on Friday:

 Most Read Sports Stories